dathong/ProtoryNet/README.md

 #### Run the ProtoryNet

 Now, you just open ``` ProtoryNet.ipynb ``` to get the results and the prototypes.
 It just takes ~ 30 mins to finish the training and collect the results.
+Enjoy!

 To fully reproduce the Amazon review results in the paper, please just run again with the large data file ``` amazon_reviews.csv```.
 This might take several hours on Google Colab.